StefanoCarotti/StefanoCarotti/README.md

 ## 👨🏻‍💻 Work Experience

-From 01/03/25: Intership in the Complex Human Behaviour Unit at Fondazione Bruno Kessler - FBK
+From 01/03/25: Internship in the Complex Human Behaviour Unit at Fondazione Bruno Kessler - FBK